 Let me ask you this one question: Did you receive the Holy Spirit by obeying the law of Moses?
 Of course not!
 You received the Spirit because you believed the message you heard about Christ.
 Galatians 3:2

-God promised Abraham way back in the book of Genesis an inheritance.
-This promise was given before the law, therefore the law had nothing to do with it.
+Early on in the book of Genesis, God promised Abraham an inheritance.
+This promise came before the law.
+Therefore, the law had nothing to do with it.

-I don’t want this to be a history lesson.
-So let’s take a look at how this involves us today.
-We’ll investigate what the inheritance is and why the law is important.
+We won’t turn this into a history lesson.
+Instead, let’s look at how this scripture involves us today.
+We’ll investigate what the inheritance is and the importance of the law.

 For you are all children of God through faith in Christ Jesus.
 There is no longer Jew or Gentile, slave or free, male and female.
 For you are all one in Christ Jesus.
 Galatians 3:26,28